CodeCatz/codecatz-tutorial/2-new-project/index.md

 <div class="recap">
 <h2>What did you learn?</h2>
 Wow, you have your own website now!
-You created it by starting a new Jekyll project through the Terminal (`jekyll new my-website`) and then running the website with `jekyll serve`.
+You created it by starting a new Jekyll project through the Terminal (<code>jekyll new my-website</code>) and then running the website with <code>jekyll serve</code>.
 You were then able to open the website in your web browser, and edit the title, email and description on the front page.
 </div>

 In <a href="{{ "/3-pages" | prepend: site.baseurl }}">Part 3</a>, you'll learn more about editing the content of pages and basics of HTML, the language of the web.